stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 ## Thanks

 I'd like to thank everyone who helped create, test and troubleshoot this service.
-Special thanks to [@hnyman](https://github.com/hnyman) for general package/luci guidance, [@dibdot](https://github.com/dibdot) for general guidance and block-list optimization code, [@ckuethe](https://github.com/ckuethe) for the curl support, non-ASCII filtering and compressed cache code and [@phasecat](https://forum.openwrt.org/u/phasecat/summary) for submitting bugs and testing.
+Special thanks to [@hnyman](https://github.com/hnyman) for general package/luci guidance, [@dibdot](https://github.com/dibdot) for general guidance and block-list optimization code, [@ckuethe](https://github.com/ckuethe) for the curl support, non-ASCII filtering and compressed cache code, [@EricLuehrsen](https://github.com/EricLuehrsen) for the Unbound support information and [@phasecat](https://forum.openwrt.org/u/phasecat/summary) for submitting bugs and testing.